aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/configuring-smtp-servers/handling-smtp-errors-and-troubleshooting/_index.md

 | `Mailbox unavailable` | Invalid recipient address | Double‑check the email address format |
 | `Message size exceeds limit` | Large attachment | Compress or split attachments |

-## FAQ's

-### How do I check if an email was sent successfully?

-You can use the try‑catch block to catch any SMTP exceptions.
-If no exception is thrown, the email was sent successfully.

-### What should I do if I encounter an "Authentication Failed" error?

-Double‑check your username and password for correctness.
-Ensure that you're using the correct credentials for your SMTP server.

-### Can I send attachments with my emails using Aspose.Email for Java?

-Yes, you can easily attach files to your emails using the `Attachment` class provided by Aspose.Email for Java.

-### Why do I get a "Connection Timeout" error when sending emails?

-This error usually occurs when the SMTP server is slow or unreachable.
-Check your network connection and verify the server's availability.

-### Is Aspose.Email for Java suitable for handling large volumes of emails?

-Yes, Aspose.Email for Java is designed to handle both small and large email volumes efficiently.

 ## Frequently Asked Questions

 **Q: How can I add multiple attachments in one email?**